recri/hasak/Readme.md

 a function which takes one argument - the note, control, or NRPN number - and returns nothing.
 Listeners have no overhead in the interface other than a list head.
-Each listener registered provides the storage for a list element.
+Each listener registered provides the storage for a list element. which makes the macros that register listeners a little fragile and peculiar.
 The latency of calling a listener is the latency of a function call.

 ### Keyer implementation